 But we need not be unprepared.
 Drought can provide a focal point for planning for adaptation to climate change in many inland areas, and climate change may well be a factor in some instances of drought.
 As average temperatures rise, more frequent and intense droughts may be expected in some areas, particularly those with already arid climates.
 It is a challenge that requires effective water management planning and conservation to ensure the safety and well-being of affected communities.

 NOAA's Climate Program Office and Sector Applications Research Program previously funded a "Drought Ready Communities" project with a planning resources kit, ending in the summer of 2010 with "A Guide to Community Drought Preparedness."
 The need now is to connect those resources with the routine planning practices of local, regional, and state governments by integrating such concerns into all aspects of the local planning process.

-APA's Hazards Planning Research Center has created a PAS Report, Planning and Drought, on best practices and case studies in drought planning, working with the University of Nebraska's National Drought Mitigation Center and the National Integrated Drought Information System.
+That was the goal of the project that recently produced Planning and Drought (PAS Report No. 574) on best practices and case studies in drought planning, working with the University of Nebraska's National Drought Mitigation Center and the National Integrated Drought Information System.

 In July 2012, APA's Hazards Planning Research Center hosted a symposium of experts on planning for drought mitigation.
 The summary and highlights of that event are available.

 Explore drought mitigation and planning with APA's list of organizations and resources.